social security attorney

 • 58% of claimants with lawyers get benefits on their very first try vs. 20% who file without legal assistance

-The most recent SSA Annual Report shows just 1 in 5 first-time SSD claimants get approved for benefits.
-But another 2 in 5 get “technical denials” for making mistakes while filling out their forms!
-Bad handwriting, leaving a required field blank or writing in the margins will result in your claim’s “technical denial.”
-And remember: It takes 3-5 months to review each SSD application, on average.
+And remember: It takes 3-5 months to review each Social Security disability application, on average.
 So if you make one simple mistake on your claim forms, you’ll have to file an appeal.
-Even if you’re eligible and approved on appeal, can you afford to wait 250+ days for your first payment?
+Even if you’re eligible and get benefits on appeal, can you afford to wait years for your first payment?

 Both Social Security disability applicants and the SSA can present witnesses in court.
 But sometimes, it’s a bad idea and can actually hurt your case.
 A Social Security attorney can advise whether you should testify on your own behalf (or your spouse, for example).
-Since you’re not a lawyer, it’s easy to think a witness might help your case when the opposite is true.
+Since you’re not a lawyer, it’s easy to think a witness might help your claim when the opposite is true.

 5. Coach You to Answer Questions Correctly During Your Appeals Hearing

 You must answer several questions at your appeals hearing, and it’s essential that you give honest answers.
-A Social Security attorney or advocate can tell you which answers are best for helping prove your case.
+A Social Security attorney or advocate can tell you which answers are best for helping prove your claim.
 Even better, they can help you practice and prepare for court so you feel confident answering each question.

 The American Bar Association says the government usually brings a vocational expert to your appeals hearing.
-The SSA’s lawyer does this to show other jobs you might still qualify for that meet your condition’s current limitations.
+The SSA’s lawyer does this to show other jobs you might still qualify for with your current medical condition.
 A Social Security attorney or disability advocate can pick this vocational evidence apart through cross-examination.
-If you don’t have an attorney or advocate representing you in court, you must handle this step by yourself.
+If you don’t have an attorney or advocate at your appeals hearing, you must handle this step by yourself.

 Some Advantages You’ll Only Get With a Social Security Attorney